 Costs of Revenue.
 Costs of revenue consist primarily of (i) revenue share and market access fees, (ii) platform and content fees, (iii) gaming taxes, (iv) payment processing fees and chargebacks and (v) salaries, bonuses, benefits and share-based compensation for dedicated personnel.
-These costs are primarily variable in nature and should typically correlate with the change in revenue.
+Other than salaries, bonuses, benefits and share-based compensation, these costs are primarily variable in nature and should typically correlate with the change in revenue.
 Revenue share and market access fees consist primarily of amounts paid to local partners that hold the applicable gaming license, providing us the ability to offer our real-money online offerings in the respective jurisdictions.
-Our platform and content fees are primarily driven by costs associated with third-party casino content, sports betting trading services and certain elements of our platform technology, such as geolocation and know-your-customer.
-Gaming taxes primarily relate to state taxes and are determined on a jurisdiction-by-jurisdiction basis.
+Our platform and content fees are primarily driven by costs associated with third-party casino content, data and streaming, sports betting trading services and certain elements of our platform technology, such as geolocation and know-your-customer.
+Gaming taxes relate to state taxes that are determined on a jurisdiction-by-jurisdiction basis, or federal excise taxes that are determined based on a percentage of the total online sports and retail sports bets placed.
 We incur payment processing costs on customer deposits, withdrawals and occasionally chargebacks (i.e., when a payment processor contractually disallows customer deposits in the normal course of business).

 Advertising and Promotions Costs.
-Advertising and promotion costs consist primarily of costs associated with marketing our offerings via different channels, promotional activities and related customer acquisition costs.
+Advertising and promotions costs consist primarily of costs associated with marketing our offerings via different channels, promotional activities and related customer acquisition costs.
 These costs also include salaries, bonuses, benefits and share-based compensation for dedicated personnel and are expensed as incurred.

-Our ability to effectively market is critical to operational success.
+Our ability to effectively market is critical to our success.
 Using experience, dynamic learnings and analytics, we leverage marketing to acquire, convert, retain and re-engage customers.
 We use a variety of earned media and paid marketing channels, in combination with compelling offers, brand ambassadors, proprietary content, and unique game and site features, to attract and engage customers.
-Furthermore, we continuously optimize our marketing spend using data collected from our operations.
-Our marketing spend is based on a return-on-investment model that considers a variety of factors, including the product offerings in the jurisdiction, the performance of different marketing channels, predicted lifetime value, marginal costs and expenses and behavior of customers across various product offerings.
+Further, we continuously optimize our marketing spend using data collected from our operations.
+Our marketing spend is based on a return-on-investment model that considers a variety of factors, including the product offerings in the jurisdiction, local advertising rules, the performance of different marketing channels, predicted lifetime value, marginal costs and expenses and behavior of customers across various product offerings.

 With respect to paid marketing, we use a broad array of advertising channels, including television, radio, social media platforms, sponsorships, affiliates and paid search, and other digital channels.
 We also use other forms of marketing and outreach, such as our social media channels, first-party websites, media interviews and other media spots and organic searches.
 These efforts are primarily concentrated within the specific jurisdictions where we operate or intend to operate.
-We believe there is significant benefit to having a flexible approach to advertising spend as we can quickly redirect our advertising spend based on dynamic testing of our advertising methods and channels.
+We believe there is a significant benefit in maintaining the flexibility to reallocate advertising spending across channels based on the latest marketing data, ensuring continuous alignment with our overall marketing strategy.

-General Administration and Other.
-General administration and other expenses consist primarily of administrative personnel costs, including salaries, bonuses, benefits and share-based compensation expense for dedicated personnel, professional fees related to legal, compliance, audit and consulting services, rent and insurance costs.
+General and Administrative.
+General and administrative expenses consist primarily of administrative personnel costs, including salaries, bonuses and benefits, share-based compensation expense for dedicated personnel, professional fees related to legal, compliance, audit and consulting services, software, rent and insurance costs.

 Depreciation and Amortization.
-Depreciation and amortization expense consists of depreciation of our property and equipment and amortization of intangible assets (including market access licenses, gaming jurisdictional licenses, internally developed software, trademark and developed technology) and finance lease right-of-use assets over their useful lives.
+Depreciation and amortization expense consists of depreciation on property and equipment and amortization of intangible assets (including market access licenses, gaming jurisdictional licenses, internally developed software, trademarks, developed technology, media content and customer lists) and finance lease right-of-use assets over their useful lives.